sit/wrkb/kb/champions/graves.md

   description: Fires a powder round that deals 70 / 90 / 110 / 130 ( +80% AD ) physical
     damage and then detonates after 1 second to deal an additional 80 / 130 / 180
     / 230 ( +80% / 110% / 140% / 170% AD ) physical damage .
 Detonates in 0.25 seconds
-    if the round hits terrain, Deals 105% damage against monsters.
+    if the round hits terrain.
+Deals 110% damage against monsters.
   name: End of the Line
   slot: '1'
 - cooldowns: